Changes to Westpac Simple Saver account.

 What is changing on my Westpac Simple Saver account (Simple Saver)?

-From 31 March 2025, card access for purchases (including digital wallet) and ATM withdrawals from Simple Saver accounts is being removed and the fees are changing (see above summary table).
+From 3 March 2026, card access for purchases (including digital wallet) and ATM withdrawals from Simple Saver accounts in being removed.
+The fees outlined above changed in March 2025 (see above summary table).

 Will I still be able to use my card or digital wallet to access my Simple Saver?